The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems

-Our subjective questions regarding NurtureBot v2’s task satisfaction received an average score of 4.41 out of 5, while interactive questions averaged 4.50 for understandability, 4.42 for controllability, and 4.44 for improvability.
+\paragraph{Quantitative results.}\quad Our subjective questions regarding NurtureBot v2’s task satisfaction received an average score of 4.41 out of 5, while interactive questions averaged 4.50 for understandability, 4.42 for controllability, and 4.44 for improvability.
 The questionnaire analysis resulted in a mean CUQ score of 87.2 out of 100, which, when compared to the CUQ benchmark of 68 \cite{cuq} in a one-sample t-test, was extremely statistically significantly (t(20) = 8.98, p < 0.0001, mean difference = 19.20, 95\% CI [14.74, 23.66], SE = 2.14).
 These scores and their implications are discussed further in Section \ref{results}, alongside comparisons with NurtureBot v1 and v3.

+While our findings denoted raised user satisfaction, it is to be noted that only participants who were open to the concept of a chatbot solution responded positively to NurtureBot.
+Among the 32 participants in the first cohort, one participant (approximately 3\%) continued to comment that they would prefer using search engines over interacting with NurtureBot.
+This participant did not like the chatbot solution from the beginning and remained unchanged in their preference.

-The two minor interaction issues persisting in NurtureBot v2, identified in Part V, were targeted for refinement in NurtureBot v3 and tested with a new cohort of participants in Part VI to further validate our efforts.
+In sum, NurtureBot v2, featuring an interaction layer prompt architecture created in Part III with parent-designed dialogues, and was tested to ensure that the issues identified in the previous version were effectively addressed.
+The two minor interaction issues persisting in NurtureBot v2, identified in Part III, were targeted for refinement in NurtureBot v3 and tested with a new cohort of participants in Part IV to further validate our efforts.